The Pros and Cons of Door to Door Sales for Pest Control

 Your Presence

-Most people would choose the person who is at their door for one main reason: people want simplicity.
-They want their needs met, and they want it done quickly.
-They value their time as much as they do their money.
+Most people would choose the person who is at their door for one main reason: people want instant gratification.
+They want their needs met and met quickly because they value their time as much as their money.

-Data shows that approximately 74% of people are likely to switch brands and companies if the buying process is too difficult.
+Data shows that approximately 78% of people have backed out of the buying process due to poor customer service.
 If they have to choose between someone standing in front of them or calling a company and hoping they get an answer, they typically prefer the faster option.
 With your pest control company actively knocking on doors, it means you are present.
-Homeowners can ask any questions, get the information they need, and schedule service right then and there.
+Homeowners can ask any questions, get the information they need, and schedule a service right then and there.

-No matter how hard your door-to-door sales team tries, they will get rejected.
-Most salespeople hear “No” or “I’ll think about it” more often than “Yes,” especially during the first interaction.
+• Rejection: No matter how hard your door-to-door sales team tries, they will get rejected at times.
+Most salespeople hear “No” or “I’ll think about it” more often than “Yes”, especially during a first interaction.
 While rejection is a normal part of sales, it can wreak havoc on a salesman’s confidence and impact their performance.

 1. Do Market Research

 The first step is determining the areas you should target and the type of client you wish to attain.
-Research your market to answer the following questions:
+Research your market to answer the following questions, then use the answers to map out your target locations and create a good sales plan.

 • What demographics are present in your area?
-You need information on your potential clients so you can discover when they are typically home, the financial outlook, and how to attract their attention.
+You need information on your potential clients to discover when they’re typically home, their financial outlook, and how to attract their attention.

 • Are there high-crime areas to avoid?
 You do not want to send your team into high-risk areas.
 Also, prospects may be much less likely to answer the door when crime is common.